ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/server/server-breaking-changes.markdown

-[Tracking operations using the changes API](../../client-api/changes/how-to-subscribe-to-operation-changes) now requires that you pass the changes API both a database name **and** a node tag for the specific node that runs the operation/s you want to track, to assure that the API consistently tracks this selected node.
+[Tracking operations using the changes API](../../client-api/changes/how-to-subscribe-to-operation-changes) now requires that you pass the changes API both a database name **and** a node tag for the specific node that runs the operation/s you want to track, to ensure that the API consistently tracks this selected node.

 The changes API can be opened using two `Changes` overloads.
-The first passes the API only the database name, and is capable of tracking all entities besides operations.
+The first passes the API only the database name and is capable of tracking all entities besides operations.
 Attempting to track operations after opening the API this way will fail with the following exception:
 `"Changes API must be provided a node tag in order to track node-specific operations."`